Taishin Bank | 2022

 Taishin Bank's fintech app suffered from fragmented design patterns that confused users and slowed development.
-As Design Lead, I built a scalable design system from the ground up, defining interaction patterns and component libraries while managing a team of designers and coordinating with engineering and stakeholders.
-The systematic approach reduced user confusion, increased adoption by 15%, and earned a 90/100 client satisfaction score.
+As Lead UX Designer, I built a scalable design system from the ground up, defining interaction patterns and component libraries while managing a team of designers and coordinating with engineering and stakeholders.

 15%